awsdocs/amazon-ec2-user-guide/doc_source/security-iam.md

 Your security credentials identify you to services in AWS and grant you unlimited use of your AWS resources, such as your Amazon EC2 resources\.
 You can use features of Amazon EC2 and AWS Identity and Access Management \(IAM\) to allow other users, services, and applications to use your Amazon EC2 resources without sharing your security credentials\.
 You can use IAM to control how other users use resources in your AWS account, and you can use security groups to control access to your Amazon EC2 instances\.
 You can choose to allow full use or limited use of your Amazon EC2 resources\.

+  An [IAM role](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles.html) is an IAM identity that you can create in your account that has specific permissions\.
+An IAM role is similar to an IAM user in that it is an AWS identity with permissions policies that determine what the identity can and cannot do in AWS\.
+However, instead of being uniquely associated with one person, a role is intended to be assumable by anyone who needs it\.
+Also, a role does not have standard long\-term credentials such as a password or access keys associated with it\.
+Instead, when you assume a role, it provides you with temporary security credentials for your role session\.

+To provide access, add permissions to your users, groups, or roles:
++ Users and groups in AWS IAM Identity Center \(successor to AWS Single Sign\-On\):

+  Create a permission set\.
+Follow the instructions in [Create a permission set](https://docs.aws.amazon.com/singlesignon/latest/userguide/howtocreatepermissionset.html) in the *AWS IAM Identity Center \(successor to AWS Single Sign\-On\) User Guide*\.
++ Users managed in IAM through an identity provider:

+  Create a role for identity federation\.
+Follow the instructions in [Creating a role for a third\-party identity provider \(federation\)](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-idp.html) in the *IAM User Guide*\.
++ IAM users:
+  + Create a role that your user can assume\.
+Follow the instructions in [Creating a role for an IAM user](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-user.html) in the *IAM User Guide*\.
+  + \(Not recommended\) Attach a policy directly to a user or add a user to a user group\.
+Follow the instructions in [Adding permissions to a user \(console\)](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_change-permissions.html#users_change_permissions-add-console) in the *IAM User Guide*\.

 For best practices for securing your AWS resources using IAM, see [Security best practices in IAM](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html)\.

 **Topics**